backstage/backstage/.changeset/rotten-needles-relax.md

 '@backstage/plugin-catalog-node': minor
 ---

-The `catalogServiceRef` now have its own accompanying `CatalogService` interface, which also supports passing Backstage `credentials` objects in addition to tokens.
-In addition, it has been promoted from the `/alpha` export and is now available from the main `@backstage/plugin-catalog-node` entry point.
+The `catalogServiceRef` now has its own accompanying `CatalogService` interface that requires Backstage `credentials` objects to be passed.
+This new version of the `catalogServiceRef` has been promoted and is now available via the main `@backstage/plugin-catalog-node` entry point.

+The old `catalogServiceRef` with the old `CatalogApi` type is still available from the `/alpha` entry point.